Access to justice through legal education.

 Scholarships, awards and prizes

-The LLM Clinical Legal Education has received considerable national and international recognition since the Clinic began in January 2013.
+The LLM A2J has received considerable national and international recognition since the Clinic began in January 2013.
 The Ulster Law Clinic won the prestigious 2014 Law Works and Attorney General Award for best new pro bono activity in the UK, recognising the impact, innovation and sustainability of the Ulster Law Clinic, the partnership work with local and legal communities, and the provision of pro bono legal support that is unavailable elsewhere.
 The programme also won the Fulbright Public Sector Award 2014 and a nomination by the Hague Institute for the Internationalisation of Law for its global Innovating Justice Award 2014 for ‘a novel idea that can deliver concrete justice results’.
 The Clinic was shortlisted for the 2016 LawWorks and Attorney General Student Award for Best Contribution by a Law School in the UK, recognising the quality and complexity of the Clinic's work and enagement with the legal community.
-The course was shortlisted for 2016 gradireland Higher Education Awards Course of the Year Award in the Law category.
+The course recently won the 2016 gradireland/Higher Education Awards for Postgraduate Course of the Year Award in Law.

 The unique work of the Ulster Law Clinic is further endorsed by the continued support of our scholarship sponsors: the Department of Justice, which has sponsored an Access to Justice Scholarship since 2013, and Allen & Overy, which has sponsored Justice Scholarships and maintenance awards from 2015/16 to 2017/18.
 The scholarships have made a significant difference to the recipients, developing student's research and clinical capacity and ultimately to the ability of the Clinic to deliver access to justice.